Hibernate One-to-Many Relationship

 Explanation:

-• @JoinColumn: Specifies the foreign key (customer_id) in the orders table that links each order to a customer.
+customer_id) in theorderstable that links each order to a customer. - The

 Objects creation